lonny/useful_code/README.md

 # useful_code
-A Collection Of Useful Ruby And Rails Code Snippets
+A Collection Of Useful Ruby And Rails methods.

 ####Summary:
-Copy these snippets of code directly to the top of your Ruby script, or for Rails put them in application.rb.
+Copy these methods directly to the top of your Ruby script, or for Rails put them in application.rb.

 Yes, folks, some of these use so-called "monkey patching".
 Ruby's class extensibility has gotten a bad rap.
 Yes, it can get you into trouble if you're not careful, but knee-jerk shunning it is like saying you should never drive a car because you might hit a tree.
 These are fairly innocuous methods which shouldn't hurt anything.